osamaizhar/AI-Semantic-Talent-Ranking-Engine/README.md

 2. Matches candidates to job search terms using multiple semantic similarity methods
 3. Implements a fine-tuned embedding model for improved matching
 4. Provides re-ranking capabilities based on user feedback
+5. Integrates with Pinecone for upsertion and querying of data
+6. Uses a Finetuned LLM for candidate ranking and filtering

 ## Data Processing